mprevide/docs/source/internal-communication.rst

 All services that are somehow interested in using subjects should execute this procedure in order to correctly receive all messages.

-Auth + API gateway (Kong)
+Keycloak TODO + API gateway (Kong)
 -------------------------

-Auth is a service deeply connected to Kong.
+Keycloak TODO is a service deeply connected to Kong.
 It is responsible for user management, authentication and authorization.
 As such, it is invoked by Kong whenever a request is received by one of its registered endpoints.
 This section will detail how this is performed and how they work together.